Bedrock-Media-Designs/MQTT-Lightswitch-Controller-Software/README.md

 # MQTT-Lightswitch-Controller-V1
 Copyright 2020 Bedrock Media Productions Pty Ltd www.bedrockmediaproductions.com.au

+# NOTE THIS CODE IS UNTESTED.
+WE WILL UPDATED THIS AS WE DEVELOP IT
 MQTT SCRIPT FOR RECIEVING INPUTS OVER I2C WITH SSINGLE, DOUBLE AND HOLD EVENTS AND PUBLISHING TO MQTT

 Features: